What is HSC Plus?

 *Applicants who completed the above qualifications in 2012 and took a gap year in 2013 are also eligible for HSC Plus for admission in 2014.

-How many bonus points might I be awarded and for which Year 12 courses?
+How many bonus points might I be awarded and for which Year 12 subjects?

 Applicants will be awarded a maximum of 5 bonus points for each UNSW preference.
-The number of bonus points awarded and the Year 12 courses considered are specific to individual undergraduate degrees.
-This means that if you apply for a range of degrees at UNSW you may have a different admission rank for each preference depending on the Year 12 courses you have completed.
+The number of bonus points awarded and the Year 12 subjects considered are specific to individual undergraduate degrees.
+This means that if you apply for a range of degrees at UNSW you may have a different admission rank for each preference depending on the Year 12 subjects you have completed.

 Calculate how many bonus points you may be eligible for (up to a maximum of 5) on this website: HSC Plus Performance Bands and Points